hyp3rd/telegram-discord-bridge/README.md

 ## Usage

 Once the script gets going, it will eavesdrop on new messages in the specified Telegram channels.
-When a message is intercepted, it will be sneakily forwarded to the Discord channel, and '@everyone' will be mentioned.
-Messages with URLs will include the URLs in the forwarded message because sharing is caring.
+Messages can be filtered based on hashtags, and you can configure the bot to mention specific roles or users in Discord when forwarding messages.
+The bot supports built-in Discord roles like "@everyone" and "@here" and custom role names.

+In addition to text messages, the bot can forward media files such as photos, videos, and documents from Telegram to Discord.
+The bot also handles replies to messages and embeds them as Discord replies, maintaining a mapping of forwarded messages for easier correspondence tracking between the two platforms.

-### Caveats
+### Limitations

-When you run the script for the first time, it will ask you to input the verification code that Telegram sends to your phone.
-After that, you might occasionally need to rerun the script, which will lurk in the background, forwarding messages from Telegram to Discord.
+Currently, a local' JSON' file is the sole storage supported to maintain the correspondence between Telegram and Discord.
+It implies that you figure out how to rotate the file, or it will grow out of proportion. **I'm working on a solution to store the history in databases, Redis, and KV storage, but it still needs to be prepared.**

 ## License